RetroDECK/ES-DE/THEMES-LEGACY.md

 * `zIndex` - type: FLOAT.
     - z-index value for component.
 Components will be rendered in order of z-index value from low to high.

-#### animation

-Lottie animation (vector graphics).
-Can be created as an extra.

-* `pos` - type: NORMALIZED_PAIR.
-* `size` - type: NORMALIZED_PAIR.
-    - If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the animation's aspect ratio.
-Note that this is sometimes not entirely accurate as some animations contain invalid size information.
-* `origin` - type: NORMALIZED_PAIR.
-    - Where on the animation `pos` refers to.
-For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the animation exactly in the middle of the screen.
-If the "POSITION" and "SIZE" attributes are themeable, "ORIGIN" is implied.
-Default is `0.5 0.5`.
-* `rotation` - type: FLOAT.
-    - angle in degrees that the animation should be rotated.
-Positive values will rotate clockwise, negative values will rotate counterclockwise.
-Default is `0`.
-* `rotationOrigin` - type: NORMALIZED_PAIR.
-    - Point around which the animation will be rotated.
-Default is `0.5 0.5`.
-* `path` - type: PATH.
-    - Path to the animation file.
-Only the .json extension is supported.
-* `speed` - type: FLOAT.
-    - The relative speed at which to play the animation.
-Minimum value is `0.2`, maximum value is `3.0`.
-Default is `1.0`.
-* `direction` - type: STRING.
-    - The direction that the animation should be played.
-Valid values are `normal` (forwards), `reverse` (backwards), `alternate` (bouncing forwards/backwards) and `alternateReverse` (bouncing backwards/forwards, i.e. starting with playing backwards).
-Default is `normal`.
-* `keepAspectRatio` - type: BOOLEAN.
-    - If true, aspect ratio will be preserved.
-If false, animation will stretch to the defined size.
-Note that setting to `false` is incompatible with only defining one of the axes for the `size` element.
-Default is `true`.
-* `visible` - type: BOOLEAN.
-    - If true, component will be rendered, otherwise rendering will be skipped.
-Can be used to hide elements from a particular view.
-Default is `true`.
-* `zIndex` - type: FLOAT.
-    - z-index value for component.
-Components will be rendered in order of z-index value from low to high.
-Default is `10`.

 #### imagegrid

 * `pos` - type: NORMALIZED_PAIR.